 Specify a Timeframe for Work

 Just because you can work whenever you want doesn’t mean you should.
 This is a trap that many self-employed adults fall into.
-Structure provides motivation, and it creates a clear line between your work life and personal life.
+The structure provides motivation, and it creates a clear line between your work life and personal life.
 Specify a timeframe for work each day, even if it is broken into sections.
-Once the time is up, put your work away and make the mot of your time off.
+Once the time is up, put your work away and make the most of your time off.

 Work When You Feel Most Productive

 You know when you’re most productive.
 Do you work best early in the morning when your mind is fresh?
 Or do you prefer working late at night when no one is around?
 Schedule your work time around your personal productivity.
 This will give you the best chance at success from the start.